cesar-douady/open-lmake/doc/src/backends.md

   Default is 100 seconds.
   If not long enough, `open-lmake` may crash with a `dead-lock detected` message.
 - `default_prio` : the priority used to submit jobs to the SGE daemon if none is specified on the `lmake` command line.
-- `n_max_queued_jobs` : open-lmake scatters jobs according to the required resources and only submit a few jobs to slurm for each set of asked resources.
+- `n_max_queued_jobs` : open-lmake scatters jobs according to the required resources and only submit a few jobs to SGE for each set of asked resources.
-  This is done to decrease the load of the SGE daemon as open-lmake might have millions of jobs to run and the typical case is that they tend require only a small set of different resources
+  This is done to decrease the load of the SGE daemon as open-lmake might have millions of jobs to run and the typical case is that they tend to require only a small set of different resources
-  (helped in this by the limited precision on CPU, memory and temporary disk space requirements). for each given set of resources, only the jobs with highest priorities are submitted to slurm, the other ones are retained by open-lmake so as to limit the number of waiting jobs in slurm queues
+  (helped in this by the limited precision on CPU, memory and temporary disk space requirements).
+  For each given set of resources, only the jobs with highest priorities are submitted to SGE, the other ones are retained by open-lmake so as to limit the number of waiting jobs in slurm queues
   (the number of running job is not limited, though).
-  This attribute specifies the number of waiting jobs for each set of resources that open-lmake may submit to slurm.
+  This attribute specifies the number of waiting jobs for each set of resources that open-lmake may submit to SGE.
   If too low, the schedule rate may decrease because by the time taken, when a job finishes, for open-lmake to submit a new job, slurm might have exhausted its waiting queue.
   If too high, the schedule rate may decrase because of the slurm daemon being overloaded.
-  A reasonable value probably lies in the 20-100 range.
+  A reasonable value probably lies in the 10-100 range.
+  Default is 10.
 - `repo_key` : This is a string which is add in front of open-lmake job names to make SGE job names.
   This key is meant to be a short identifier of the repository.
   By default it is the base name of the repository followed by `:`.